uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/gemmoptimize.rst

 and performs optimizations.
 Optimized data is then stored in the handle.

-In contrast to other optimization routines in Sparse BLAS domain, which are done solely based on the sparse matrix pattern, two versions of ``sparse::optimize_gemm`` routines are provided for preparing different optimizations for ``sparse::gemm`` routine.
-In particular, if the shape of the dense matrix right hand side, :math:`B`, is unknown or widely varying in subsequent calls to ``sparse::gemm`` then a user might reasonably only wish to perform optimizations for ``:sparse::gemm`` with respect to the sparse matrix structure, but if one or more particular shapes of :math:`B` is available, then each :math:`B` shape can be provided as an additional hint along with the sparse matrix pattern in the call to ``sparse::optimize_gemm``.
+In contrast to other optimization routines in Sparse BLAS domain which are done solely based on the sparse matrix pattern, two versions of the ``sparse::optimize_gemm`` routine are provided for preparing different optimizations for ``sparse::gemm`` routine.
+In particular, if the shape of the dense matrix right hand side, :math:`B`, is unknown or widely varying in subsequent calls to ``sparse::gemm`` then a user might reasonably only wish to perform optimizations for ``:sparse::gemm`` with respect to the sparse matrix structure.
+However, if one or more particular shapes of :math:`B` is available, then each :math:`B` shape can be provided as an additional hint along with the sparse matrix pattern in the call to ``sparse::optimize_gemm``.
 This second version of the API with :math:`B` shape should be callable one or